awsdocs/aws-organizations-docs/doc_source/orgs_manage_org_support-all-features.md

 ## Approving the request to enable all features or to recreate the service\-linked role<a name="manage-approve-all-features-invite"></a>

-When signed in with permissions to one of the organization's invited member accounts, you can approve a request from the master account\.
+When signed in with permissions to one of the organization's invited member accounts, you can approve a request from the management account\.
 If your account was originally invited to join the organization, the invitation is to enable all features and implicitly includes approval for recreating the `AWSServiceRoleForOrganizations` role, if needed\.
 If your account was instead created using AWS Organizations and you deleted the `AWSServiceRoleForOrganizations` service\-linked role, you receive an invitation only to recreate the role\.
 To do this, complete the following steps\.

 **Important**
-If you perform the steps in the following procedure, the master account in the organization can apply policy\-based controls on your member account\.
+If you perform the steps in the following procedure, the management account in the organization can apply policy\-based controls on your member account\.
 These controls can restrict what users and even what you as the administrator can do in your account\.
 Such restrictions might prevent your account from leaving the organization\.

 **Minimum permissions**
 To approve a request to enable all features for your member account, you must have the following permissions: